CALCRIM No. 548. Murder: Alternative Theories

 You may not find the defendant guilty of murder unless all of you agree

-that the People have proved that the defendant committed murder
+that the People have proved that the defendant committed murder.
+You

-instructions on defenses to homicide and before CALCRIM No. 520, Murder With
+on defenses to homicide and before CALCRIM No. 520, Murder With Malice

 If there is evidence of multiple acts from which the jury might conclude that the